Liam-Callista/odoo_idea/README.md

 ## Script Overview

 This script initializes a new Odoo project environment.
 All necessary details and steps are included within the script itself.
+(-h or --help)

 ## .idea Configuration

-The `.idea` folder contains project settings for JetBrains IDEs.
+The `idea` folder contains project settings for JetBrains IDEs.
 It includes:

 - **Run Configurations**: How to run and debug the project.
 - **Source Folders**: